-The Gallery Wrap feature has several settings for adding margins and adjusting the look of the wrap.
-The Type pop-up has four options:
+The Gallery Wrap feature has several settings for adding margins and adjusting the look of the wrap:

-- Reflect: Copies an area equal to the thickness setting around your image, then flips each side and adds it as the margins.
-This is a good general purpose technique. - Reflect Soft: Does the same as the Reflect method but softens the added margins. - Stretch: The Stretch method takes a small area around the edge of the image and stretches it to add the margins. - Stretch Soft: Does the same as stretch, but softens the added margins.
+• Reflect: Copies an area equal to the thickness setting around your image, then flips each side and adds it as the margins.
+This is a good general purpose technique.

+- Reflect Soft: Does the same as the Reflect method but softens the added margins. - Stretch: The Stretch method takes a small area around the edge of the image and stretches it to add the margins. - Stretch Soft: Does the same as stretch, but softens the added margins.